 Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4) CITATION[CLOSE]

 Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.

 Early History of the Gaydon family

-This web page shows only a small excerpt of our Gaydon research.Another 216 words (15 lines of text) covering the years 1273 and 1200 are included under the topic Early Gaydon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gaydon research.Another 216 words (15 lines of text) covering the years 1273, 1200 and 1317 are included under the topic Early Gaydon History in all our PDF Extended History products and printed products wherever possible.